-Listen to Kim Petras’ new Halloween single ‘Party Till I Die’
+Listen to Kim Petras’ new Halloween track ‘Party Till I Die’

-Kim Petras has shared a new Halloween single called ‘Party Till I Die’ – scroll down the page to listen to it now.
+Kim Petras has shared a new Halloween track called ‘Party Till I Die’ – scroll down the page to listen to it now.

 The German pop star has released music themed for the October holiday since 2018, when she shared the EP ‘Turn Off The Light, Vol. 1’.
 She followed it up with a full-length album a year later, which brought together the EP with a handful of new songs.